Family Tree

 Edward VI crowned

-The coronation of Henry VIII's son Edward took place at Westminster Abbey.
+The coronation of King Henry VIII's son Edward took place at Westminster Abbey.
 He was crowned as Edward VI.

 Sep